 our local Chamber of Commerce is a good source of information on these issues and you should consider taking out a membership, as they’ll be able to provide information on things such as employee benefits and ACA Compliance.

-14. Quality Accreditation – If you run your business according to IMS Procedures you need to make sure that they are being used and there is an auditable trail of compliance
+If you run your business according to IMS Procedures you need to make sure that they are being used and that there is an auditable trail of compliance

 Successful business owners have great habits Set yourself up for success and get into the habit of setting aside time for regular tasks and you need to be disciplined about maintaining that routine Business can move at a rapid pace, especially in the first year so go through and make this action list a priority to ensure your business is going in the right direction.

-This will keep things on track and in control as well as helping you with productivity and efficiency which can make all the differences most important to your bottom line.
+This will keep things on track and in control as well as help you with productivity and efficiency which can make all the differences most important to your bottom line.

 For more tips on starting your own business, visit Quality Company Formation